jotd666/cd32load/docs/readme.txt

 There are a lot of bugs & limitations but worth a shot for the ones which work (tested on winuae and on real CD32 & A1200 hardware)

+Note that it requires some expertise to configure your own CD compilation for CD32load, specially for AGA games.
+It doesn't require any if the CD is already configured by someone else, and you're just using CD32load without even knowing it.

 Howto:

 - install "cd32load" in C subdir of the CD/HD